 All of that preamble to say, here they come with another one:

 Published by Papillote Press, it is due for release in early 2019.
+I’m told by John that March 1st 2019 is publication day.
 This is the original cover concept; watch this space for the final cover.

 John goes out of his way to keep the community of Caribbean writers, inasmuch as we are a community, connected and informed; and because he does that for others, I thought it important to share this here.